questforcode/aki_wfe/README.md

 - project 37 - constructor [constructor functions and object relationships]
 - project 38 - inheritance [inheritance between / inside objects. prototypal inheritance]
 - project 39 - classes ES6 [classes and ES6]
+- project 40 - bill [a big exercise where we have a bill. final basics exercise.]

 ## Others